-This is the official web page of the Eastern Crown Herald.
-The office of Eastern Crown is responsible for handling all heraldic submissions from East Kingdom residents.
+This is the official web page of the Blue Tyger Herald.
+The office of the Blue Tyger (Formerly the Eastern Crown) is responsible for handling all heraldic submissions from East Kingdom residents.

 The Ask a Herald feature is now available on the East Kingdom site!

 As of 22 August 2013, the number of copies needed has been reduced by Laurel.
 We now need one copy of each name form (and associated documentation).
-As long as the form is complete and all documentation is included, Eastern Crown will also accept name submissions via email - but any payment will still need to be sent separately.
-For armory we need one copy of the line art and two colored copies.
-For armory documentation, only two copies are needed (one for kingdom, one for Laurel).
+As long as the form is complete and all documentation is included, Blue Tyger will also accept name submissions via email - but any payment will still need to be sent separately.
+For Armory we need one copy of the line art and as of April 14, 2014 (1) one colored copy.
+For Armory documentation, only one copy is needed.

 OSCAR now has ability to search within kingdom internal letters of intent for those with the right permissions.